hitaishin-17/ai-calling-assistant/README.md

 This tool was built to **replace manual outreach** with a fully autonomous voice experience that still feels personal and strategic.

+## My Role (as PM)
+	•	Defined user flow and call logic based on sales team pain points
+	•	Integrated voice (Twilio) and AI (LLaMA) into a seamless loop
+	•	Balanced automation with human fallback design
+	•	Wrote prompt logic and validated outputs in test calls
+	•	Prioritized privacy and modularity for real-world deployment

 | Skill                        | Demonstrated Through                                               |
 |-----------------------------|----------------------------------------------------------------------|
 | Voice + AI Workflow Design  | Twilio TTS + LLaMA integration for dynamic, real-time conversations |